guimard/llng-docker/pg/README.md

 * PG\_OIDC\_TABLE: oidcsessions
 * PG\_CAS\_TABLE: cassessions

-and all variables from postgres:bookworm.
+and all variables from postgres:trixie.
 Note that you should set `POSTGRES_PASSWORD` variable _(root password)_

 ## Initialize configuration